jiyeow/jiyeow_web/README.md

 - Soil and water management and remediation
 - Data management, statistical analysis, techno-economic analysis
 - Aquaculture and aquaponics
+- Water resources management
+- Wastewater treatments

 <details>
   <summary>Long story (click for more)</summary>

-In Iowa, the primary water quality issues (e.g., nutrients, sediment, bacteria impairements) were contributed by the intensive agricultural activities.
-Besides the local water quality concerns, pollutant loading from Iowa also has impacted downstream communities environmentally and economically (i.e., the Gulf of Mexico).
-As a environmental research engineer, as well as a community member who enjoys water recreational activities, I am passionate about improving water quality through best management practices. <br>
+In Iowa, the primary water quality issues (e.g., nutrients, sediment, bacteria impairments) were contributed by intensive agricultural activities.
+Besides local water quality concerns, pollutant loading from Iowa also has impacted downstream communities environmentally and economically (i.e., the Gulf of Mexico).
+As an environmental research engineer, as well as a community member who enjoys water recreational activities, I am passionate about improving water quality through best management practices. <br>

 I am interested in environmental monitoring, which studies the fate and transport of point source (e.g., urban) and nonpoint source (e.g., agriculture) pollutants in the environment.
 Besides identifying the pollutant sources, I also provide strategies to manage or remediate land and water resources using the most cost-effective approaches. <br>

 I enjoy a good mix of tasks in the lab, field, and office.
-In the lab, I design and conduct lab-scale studies that typically serve as a proof-of-concept.
-In the field, I helped nonprofit agencies (ocassionally private clients) to design and perform field monitoring.
+In the lab, I design and conduct lab-scale studies that typically serve as proof-of-concept.
+In the field, I test and demonstrate the scalability and practicability of successful lab experiments.
+I also help nonprofit, state, and private agencies design and perform field monitoring.
 When needed, I also help clients to identify suitable best management practices that meet his/her/their soil and water quality goals, landscape characteristics, treatment time, and costs.
 Finally, in the office, I typically spend my time writing proposals, budgeting, prepare work plans/SOPs, data analysis (e.g., statistics), and writing technical reports and peer-reviewed articles. <br>

+Besides environmental monitoring/treatment in the agroecosystems, I also enjoy working on urban water resources management and treatment.
+I was first exposed to municipal wastewater treatment during my internship after completing my B.S. degree.
+During my M.S. program, I declared a co-major in Civil (Environmental focus) Engineering and have taken several urban stormwater and wastewater treatment courses.
+While I primarily work on agroecosystems projects, I occasionally keep myself updated with urban waste/wastewater management and treatment. <br>

-In the near future, I wish to apply my water quality expertise in sustainable aquaculture.
-Specifically, I aim to improve the production and cost efficiency of aquaculture using recirculating aquaculture system and/or aquaponics (aquaculture + hydroponics).
+Retiring as a fish farmer is my long-term goal, and I wish to apply my water quality expertise in sustainable aquaculture.
+Specifically, I aim to improve the production and cost efficiency of aquaculture using recirculating aquaculture systems and/or aquaponics (aquaculture + hydroponics).

 </details>